All Products

 Examples

--- Create a non-partitioned transactional table named acid_delete.
+--Create a Transactional table named acid_delete.

-select * from acid_delete;
+SELECT * FROM acid_delete;

 +------------+